*** updated 14/01/2019 ***

 While no-one knows what will happen with Brexit, the UK government has committed to ongoing engagement in the Horizon funding programme post-Brexit.
 That’s not the case with Life+.
 We’re concerned that the proposed shift of the energy sub-programme to Life+ places an additional risk of a lack of long term UK engagement.
 For UK organisations, we’re calling on the UK Government to:

-If you want to work with Energy Saving Trust or would like guidance on how to respond, drop a line to: email@example.com
+If you want to work with Energy Saving Trust or would like guidance on how to respond, please contact email@example.com